|Homepage:||Click to visit|

 Bocconi student residences have shared kitchens.
 Most students cook or eat in the self-service cafeterias located in the student residence and in the university buildings.
 There are also numerous snack bars located close to the University.

 UR students who are not allocated Bocconi housing can seek assistance from the Bocconi Student Union-SEN (Student Exchange Network), which will help them upon arrival in finding a furnished apartment with other exchange students.
 Students may have to make arrangements for temporary housing.
-In addition, Bocconi provides some online resources to help students with apartment hunting.

 Click here to see Bocconi Dates and Costs.